holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/06_hex_in_practice/lesson_plan.md

     - Hex, decimal, binary
     - ASCII
     - Standards
-- Why hex so important
+- Why hex is so important
     - More compact representation of binary
-- Show places where hex is used
-    - Colors in Microsoft Work sliders
-    - Objdump
-    - Wireshark
 - Show HexFiend
     - HexFiend can read every single file on a computer: why?
 - Open up HexFiend and show what it can do